 Nearly every system in modern society is driven by software.
 Software engineers work on everything from ATMs to automobiles to tablet computers.
 Florida Tech’s software engineering degree program prepares students for a career using state-of-the-art computing laboratories, a full suite of software development tools, research projects, internships, and even participation in a student programming team that competes at the ACM Intercollegiate Programming Competition.

 As a senior, students complete a senior design project in collaboration with their peers to conceptualize, design, and present a novel software application that fulfills a real-world need.
 Students present their project to industry leaders and employers, and may participate in international competitions.
 As a result, they get practical experience, an expanded professional network and perhaps even a pre-graduation job offer.

 Florida Tech is listed among the Fiske Guide’s “Engineering/Top Technical Institutes” and Parade Magazine’s “College A-List in Engineering.”
 And that’s just for starters.
-The Engineering Accreditation Commission of ABET also accredits the program, giving graduates a strong competitive position when considered for a job.

 Another reason Florida Tech is among the best software engineering colleges is its experienced, internationally recognized professors.
 These active research scientists have interests in software testing and quality assurance, software evolution, and secure software development, addressing some of the most topical issues in software engineering today.

 Florida Tech professors are completely accessible to students, actively working with them on their classwork and in research projects.
 Student programming teams in the department have advanced to the world finals of the ACM International Collegiate Programming Competition (ICPC) five times in the past 15 years.
 The ACM ICPC is often called the “Battle of the Brains,” as it brings together the best student problem-solvers from all over the world—setting Florida Tech apart from other software engineering colleges.